Antollo/Easypt/docs/basics.md

 Press any key to close the terminal.
 ```

 Congrats, you have created your first Easypt script!
-Alternatively you can run it from commandline with command:
+Alternatively you can run it from shell with command:

 ```
 easypt -file source.ez